skey-network/dApps/readme.md

 - price per minute defined in device
 - user is owner of device
 - payment amount is equal

+Error messages:

+- `Owner not specified in device`
+- `Price not specified in device`
+- `Not permitted`- device not owned by user
+- `wrong price`- wrong amount of asset

 # Device